 I considered doing the diploma after a few years with a PR agency but was worried at the amount of work it would involve at a time I had young children.
 I was then able to move to more senior roles using my experience and the excellent “on the job” training I had received.
 The CIPR did not seem directly relevant to my work.

 The experience of being made redundant at the end of 2014 and looking for new jobs, however, made me realise the value of a solid grounding to my professional practice.
 So much PR is done on the basis of instinct and experience of what works, but without the theory of why it works or the evidence to show its value, I found.
 To make the case for PR around the executive table, practitioners need both their instinct and their evidence.
 On a personal level I also needed something extra to differentiate myself from other job applicants.
 So I signed up for the diploma at Birmingham City University.
-The eight teaching days were good and our tutor Alison Theaker guided our small group through the syllabus with plenty of challenge.
+The teaching days were good and our tutor Alison Theaker guided our small group through the syllabus with plenty of challenge.

-I arranged with my employer, an NHS organisation, to work four days a week to help me manage and allow a few hours off at weekends.
+I arranged with my employer, an NHS organisation, to work a shorter week to help me manage and allow a few hours off at weekends.
 They were supportive and it helped that a couple of colleagues had done the diploma and understood what I was going through.
 After getting pass grades in my first two assignments I was feeling that post graduate study was perhaps not for me, but I was determined to pass and so put all my effort into the final research project.